 - The team’s overall goal – Can your name include what you want from the team or its core value?

 - Something brandable – At the very least, you’ll need original graphics, and depending on your overall goal, you might want something that can easily sidestep into another field.

 Showcase Your Twitch Team with Discord and a Website

 Create a stream Discord server for your team.
 Use it to share ideas, come up with future events, ask questions, and network with each other.
 Consider having private channels for your team, but allowing other streamers to join to further your networking ability.

-You can also create a Twitch Team website where you can manage team stats or create blog posts about your players.
+You can also create a Twitch Team website to manage team stats or create blog posts about your players.
 With your own website, you won’t have to depend on Twitch’s Team page alone, which means you can potentially reach a greater audience.

 What are Twitch Teams?

-A Twitch Stream Team is a group of streamers who have chosen to collaborate together generally due to a common cause or interest.
-They go by a unique name and find ways to support each other in overall channel growth.
-Creating or joining a Twitch Team is a great way to connect with likeminded streamers.
+A Twitch Stream Team is a group of streamers who have chosen to collaborate together, generally due to a common cause or interest.
+They go by a unique name and find ways to support each other in channel growth.
+Creating or joining a Twitch Team is a great way to connect with like-minded streamers.

 An official Twitch Team has a unique URL on Twitch with information about the team and its members.
 If a member is currently live, their feed will be shown in a video player.
-A good Twitch Team is organized, collaborates together to help each other grow, and find sponsorships.
+A good Twitch Team is organized and collaborates together to help each other grow, and find sponsorships.

-This post will cover the basics of Team creation and give you some prompts to help you brainstorm ideas to make your team stronger.
+This post will cover the basics of Team creation and give you some prompts to help you brainstorm ideas to strengthen your team.